 Intellectual property is protected by industrial property rights, which prevent any form of copying or imitation.
-These include:
+These industrial property rights include:

-- utility models (protection of technical innovations, although this is purely a registration right as opposed to a patent);
+- utility model (protection of technical innovations, although this is purely a registration right as opposed to a patent);

-- registered designs (protection of designs, patterns and models);
+- registered design (protection of designs, patterns and models);

-- trade marks (e.g. trade marks made up of words or images).
+- Trade mark (e.g. trade marks made up of words or images).

 Copyright protection comes into force when a work is created; official registration is not necessary.
 The Copyright Act applies to works of literature, art and science.